Skip to main content

 • All modules are evaluated for security validation

-• If any module returns .insecure, the overall result is considered insecure
+• If any module returns .deny(String), the overall result is considered denied

 • Authentication is blocked if any module reports a security violation

-• Only when all modules return .secure will authentication be allowed
+• Only when all modules return .allow will authentication be allowed